Lead Opinion

 A. As-Applied Violations

 [T]he base offense level for robbery under the Guidelines is 20, which, if the defendant has a criminal history of I, corresponds to an advisory range of 33-41 months.
 If, however, a judge finds that a firearm was discharged, that a victim incurred serious bodily injury, and that more than $5 million was stolen, then the base level jumps by 18, producing an advisory range of 235-293 months.
 When a judge finds all of those facts to be true and then imposes a within-Guidelines sentence of 293 months, those judge-found facts, or some combination of them, are not merely facts that the judge finds relevant in exercising his discretion; they are the legally essential predicate for his imposition of the 293-month sentence.
 His failure to find them would render the 293-month sentence unlawful.
-That is evident because, were the district
+That is evident because, were the districtjudge explicitly to find none of those facts true and nevertheless to impose a 293-month sentence (simply because he thinks robbery merits seven times the sentence that the Guidelines provide) the sentence would surely be reversed as unreasonably excessive.

 The majority in Rita avoided this point as a mere hypothetical that did not need to be addressed at the time.
-See id. at 2466.
+See id. at 2466 (majority opinion).
 But the case at hand raises this very issue, and we must address it now.
-White‘s sentence is arguably even more problematic than the sentence in the hypothetical because the jury actually acquitted White of the conduct that led to more than half of his sentence, but the Sixth Amendment violation is identical.
-White‘s 22-year sentence is made possible only by reference to judge-found facts about the discharge of firearms during the crime.
+White’s sentence is arguably even more problematic than the sentence in the hypothetical because the jury actually acquitted White of the conduct that led to more than half of his sentence, but the' Sixth Amendment violation is identical.
+White’s 22-year sentence is made possible only by reference to judge-found facts about the discharge of firearms during the crime.
 Absent those facts, the recommended Guidelines range would be 78 to 97 months.
 Against that backdrop, a 264-month sentence would certainly be reversed as unreasonable.
-As such, those judge-found facts are necessary for the lawful imposition of the sentence, thus violating the Sixth Amendment right to a jury trial: “[E]xcessive sentences within the statutory range, and the ability of appellate courts to reverse such sentences, inexorably produces, in violation of the Sixth Amendment, sentences whose legality is premised on a judge‘s finding some fact (or combination of facts) by a preponderance of the evidence,” id. at 2476.
-Therefore, White‘s sentence must be reversed.
+As such, those judge-found facts are necessary for the lawful imposition of the sentence, thus violating the Sixth Amendment right to a jury trial: “[Ejxcessive sentences within the statutory range, and the ability of appellate courts to reverse such sentences, inexorably produces, in violation of the Sixth Amendment, sentences whose legality is premised on a judge’s finding some fact (or combination of facts) by a preponderance of the evidence,” id. at 2476.
+Therefore, White’s sentence must be reversed.

 B. Offense/Offender Distinction

 By attaching the jury-trial right to crimes, rather than to any and all decisions related to the accused, the constitutional text suggests a basis for the distinction between offense conduct and offender characteristics.
-See Douglas A. Berman, Conceptualizing Blakely, 17 FED.
-SENT‘G REP. 89, 89 (2004).
-The distinction also reinforces “the distinctive institutional competencies of juries and judges, and the distinctive judicial ambit of trial and sentencings.”
+See Douglas A. Berman, Conceptualizing Blakely, 17 Fed.
+Sent’g Rep. 89, 89 (2004).
+The distinction also reinforces “the distinctive institutional competencies of juries and judges, and the distinctive judicial ambit of trial and sen-tencings.”
 Id.
 In their dissent in Cunningham, Justices Kennedy and Breyer

-In other words, whenever offense fаcts have fixed and predictable sentencing consequences, then the jury, as the preferred fact-finder, must pass on them.
-Judges remain authorized, however, to consider a range of facts as part of exercising reasoned judgment at sentencing.
-Berman & Bibas, supra, at 58 (relying on Williams v.
-New York, 337 U.S. 241, 251, 69 S.Ct.
-1079, 93 L.Ed.
-1337 (1949), which states that an indeterminate sentencing system that takes rehabilitation and specific deterrence goals seriously enables judges to exercise “their judgment” without violating the Constitution).
+In other words, whenever offense facts have fixed and predictable sentencing consequences, then the jury, as the preferred fact-finder, must pass on them.
+Judges remаin authorized, however, to consider a range of facts as part of exercising reasoned judgment at sentencing.

 A rule foreclosing the judicial determination of offense conduct does not necessarily mean that the trial judges in sentencing must forget the evidence they heard at the jury trial.
 On the offender characteristics side of the divide, sentencing judges may consider all that they have heard when it comes to Williams-era-style, indeterminate assessments of defendants’ prospects for rehabilitation, risk of future harmful conduct, and other similar considerations.
 In this case, however, it is clear that the sentencing judge erred in assessing a fixed, determinate, 14-year sentence enhancement based on judge-found offense conduct.
 The sentence must, therefore, be reversed.